Block 4

 Q What was the nature of the Permanent Settlement that was tried out in Bengal?
 12

-Permanent Settlement - Main Features
+A Permanent Settlement - Main Features -

 In this method, the land tax to be paid to the government was permanently fixed.
 There was assurance from the government not to increase land tax in the future.
 The state would not demand anything extra even if the production increases as it was believed that landholders would invest money in improving the land.